huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] "I know Kung Fu"
 - [ ] "I Box now"

-#### Coffee, eucalyputs, methol, and flower are all failed flavors of what candy?
+#### Coffee, eucalyptus, menthol, and flower are all failed flavors of what candy?

 - [ ] Mentos
 - [ ] Life Savers